lindsaysteinbach/cssi-prework-jquery-events-cssi-prework-2016/README.md

 Facebook pages don't just randomly play videos or arbitrarily show pop-up windows listing the people who have liked your posts.
 These pages wait for a certain event from the user to trigger a response.
 In this section, we'll expose some of those common events that a browser might be waiting for.

 ### Responding to the User's Mouse
 Mouse events include click, dblClick, mousemove, mouseover, and mouseout.
-The code below will show an alert when the user's mouse enters into the element with the id mousetrap and another alert when the mouse leaves.
+The code below will show an alert when the mouse enters into the element with the id mousetrap and another alert when the mouse leaves.

 ```js
 $("#mousetrap").mouseover(function(){
         alert("Welcome");